ynd/genetic-drawing/README.markdown

 About
 =====

-GeneticLeonardo is a program that "evolves" drawings.
+__GeneticLeonardo is a program that "evolves" drawings__.
 The chromosomes encode the position, shape and color of 50 polygons.
 The fittest chromosomes are those who produce images most like a given image.

 The goal is to approximate any image with only 50 polygons.